-Ensure external communications appeal to media with copy editing
+Ensure external communications appeal to the media with copy editing.

-For Axia Public Relations, utilizing a copy editor ensures we produce clean, flawless products for publications – including following current U.S. English, AP Style and other standards – on behalf of our clients.
+For Axia Public Relations, utilizing a copy editor ensures we produce clean, flawless products for publications – including following current U.S. English, AP Style, and other company-specific standards on behalf of our clients.
 AP Style is a style and usage guide that professional journalists use to write and format their stories.
 We uphold those same standards to communicate in the news media’s preferred language.
-We also know how important it is to create a consistent brand and to provide messaging that’s easily digested and engaging for consumers.
+We also know how important it is to create a consistent brand and to provide messaging that’s easily digestible and engaging for consumers.

 What is copy editing?

-Copy editing is a tool to ensure that every written word an individual or company produces supports the goals of those writing them.
+Copy editing is a tool to ensure every written word an individual or company produces supports the goals of those writing it.
 This service ensures that the basic mechanics are correct (spelling, grammar, capitalization, punctuation, etc.) and the visual presentation (typeface, spacing, etc.) is professional and appealing.
-Depending on the desired depth and scope of work, copy editing can also entail more benefits, like:
+Depending on the desired depth and scope of work, copy editing can also entail more benefits like:

 - Ensuring consistency of voice and style.